Manuh676/capstone/README.md

-# capstone
-print "This is the Applied Data Science Capstone"
+This is the Applied Data Science Capstone